HansonSoftware/haydenhanson.dev/src/posts/test-driven-c-sharp.md

 I like to learn new programming languages by building an intermediate difficulty project, like a web server for example.
 However, before jumping into something like that I find it best to solve about 20 leetcode problems with the language so that I learn the syntax for the language and some tricks.
 I personally use [Neetcode](https://neetcode.io/roadmap) and work through the roadmap.

-This blogpost is guide on how to set up your own C# test-driven environment for solving leetcode problems locally, I personally prefer to do it this way so that I can use the terminal.
+This blogpost is guide on how to set up your own C# test-driven environment for solving leetcode problems locally, I personally prefer to do it this way so that I can use my terminal.

 ## MacOS Specific Instructions

 ### 1.1 Install the DOTNET sdk

+#### How?
+With Homebrew.

 If you don't have homebrew, install it.
 It's a great package manager for MacOS.